SkyWatch raises $17.2M for its Earth observation data platform – TechCrunch

 “The strongest value proposition is that we give you instant access to hundreds of customers, which we’re growing at a very fast pace on the EarthCache [SkyWatch’s commercial satellite imagery marketplace] side.
 So in that way, we sort of joke, it’s like Shopify for space, but also integrated with the AWS marketplace.”

 SkyWatch can also actually help identify demand, by providing satellite-side customers with real data to back up signals of what the market is actually looking for.
-Slifierz says that’s helped them advised partners on how to tweak their offering to meet a real need, which is beneficial in an industry where research and tech development often lead payload design, with actual demand as a somewhat secondary consideration.
+Slifierz says that’s helped them advise partners on how to tweak their offering to meet a real need, which is beneficial in an industry where research and tech development often lead payload design, with actual demand as a somewhat secondary consideration.